 (a) Identify and quantify those nonmetal compounds listed in the appendix to rule 3745-51-11 of the Administrative Code that could reasonably be expected to be present in the hazardous waste.
-The constituents excluded from analysis must be identified and the basis for their exclusion explained;
+The constituents excluded from analysis shall be identified and the basis for the exclusion of such constituents shall be explained;

 (b) Calculate reasonable, worst case emission rates for each constituent identified in paragraph (A)(2)(a) of this rule by assuming the device achieves 99.9 per cent destruction and removal efficiency.
 That is, assume that 0.1 per cent of the mass weight of each constituent fed to the device is emitted.

 (c) For each constituent identified in paragraph (A)(2)(a) of this rule, use emissions dispersion modeling to predict the maximum annual average ground level concentration of the constituent.

 (ii) Owners and operators of facilities with more than one on-site stack from a boiler or industrial furnace that is exempt under this rule shall conduct dispersion modeling of emissions from all stacks exempt under this rule to predict ambient levels prescribed by paragraphs (A) to (A)(2)(d)(iii) of this rule.

 (d) Ground level concentrations of constituents predicted under paragraph (A)(2)(c) of this rule shall not exceed the following levels:

 (i) For the noncarcinogenic compounds listed in appendix A to this rule, the levels established in appendix A to this rule;